-Your current mortgage holder hopes you’re going to stay with them: they’ll start bombarding you with sales material.
+Your current mortgage lender wants you to stay with them, so they'll start bombarding you with sales material.

-Be sure they’re offering you the best deal they’ve got for your situation.
-Of course you want to know about any savings on legal and valuation fees that they’re offering.
+Ensure they are offering you the best deal for your situation.
+You want to know if they're offering any discounts on legal and valuation fees.

-To get the best mortgage deal for your financial circumstance needs more research than calling in a few comparative quotes to reassure yourself that your current lender’s remortgage offer isn’t too bad.
+In order to find the best mortgage deal for your financial situation, you need to do more research than just calling around for a few quotes to check that your current lender's remortgage offer isn't too bad.

 Do you know the best lenders to go to for the kind of mortgage you need?

-You need to be aware that the advice that each lender gives you will only be about the type of deals that they can offer: this or that.
-They won’t be giving you “whole of market” advice about other types of mortgage setup that might suit you better.
+The advice that each lender gives you will only be about the types of deals they can offer you.
+They won't give you "whole-of-market" advice about other types of mortgage products that might suit you better.

 But you still won’t necessarily know which are the right questions to ask, and what you should be looking out for.
 And that goes beyond: